anu106/Indian-Armed-Forces/README.md

 # Indian-Armed-Forces
-Indian Armed Forces is a web application made to ensure that applicants get proper information about Indian army and news on when registrations open and many other features which will be listed in the features section.
+Indian Armed Forces is a web application made to ensure that aspirants wishing to join the Indian Army get proper information directly from Officers serving in the Army, with many other features which will be listed in the features section.

 <h2>Developers</h2>

  - Anushka Nile (anu106)
  - Arjun Singh (ArjunSingh2207)
  - Ayush Sinha (asinha20012002)
- - Govind Kizhakke Mepad (gkm4430)
+ - Govind Kizhakke Mepad (Gkm4430)

 <h2>Tech Stacks Used</h2>